 Essays/Articles and Scriptural Studies

-THE COLLECTS OF THE ROMAN MISSAL: OCTOBER 22nd, 2017 A.D. - POPE SAINT JOHN PAUL II
+THE COLLECTS OF THE ROMAN MISSAL: DECEMBER 10th, 2017 A.D. - MONDAY OF THE FIRST WEEK OF ADVENT

-For this week's meditation on the Collects of the Roman Missal, we consider the Collect for the optional memorial of Pope Saint John Paul II, celebrated on October 22, the anniversary of his installation as pope in 1978.
-Below is the day's Collect in the third typical edition of the Roman Missal (2010):
+For this week's meditation on the Collects of the Roman Missal, we consider one of the weekday Collects for Advent in the 1970 edition of the Missale Romanum.
+Below is the official ICEL translation of the Collect for Monday of the First Week of Advent in the third typical edition of the Roman Missal (2010):

 |Mr. David Allen, M.T.S., is the lay Pastoral Associate for our parish of Mary Immaculate of Lourdes.